Viñales Valley

 Viñales Valley (Valle de Viñales) is a karstic depression in Cuba.
 The valley has an area of 132 km2 and is located in the Sierra de los Órganos mountains (part of Guaniguanico range), just north of Viñales in the Pinar del Río Province.

-In 1999, the valley was inscribed on the UNESCO World Heritage List as a cultural landscape because of its use of traditional tobacco-growing techniques.
+In 1999, the valley was inscribed as a UNESCO World Heritage Site as a natural and cultural landscape because of its use of traditional tobacco-growing techniques.

 Overview

 Tobacco and other crops are cultivated on the bottom of the valley, mostly by traditional agriculture techniques that have been in use for several centuries.
-These techniques allegedly make for higher-quality tobacco than if mechanical methods are used.
-The valley is dotted with small farms and villages which have been occupied since the time of the 'conquistadores', maintaining some vernacular colonial-era architecture.
-The culture of the valley was likewise influenced by a mixture of cultures: indigenous peoples, African slaves, and the Spanish colonizers.
+These labor-intensive techniques are said to make for higher-quality tobacco than if mechanical methods are used.

+The valley is dotted with small farms and villages which have been occupied since the time of the 'conquistadores'.
+Some vernacular colonial-era architecture is maintained.
+The culture of the valley has been influenced by a mixture of cultures: indigenous peoples, enslaved black Africans and their free descendants, and Spanish colonizers and later Europeans.

-Many caves dot the surrounding hillfaces, including Cueva del Indio and Cueva de José Miguel.
+Many caves may be entered from openings in the surrounding hillfaces, including Cueva del Indio and Cueva de José Miguel.
 The conspicuous limestone mounds rising like islands from the bottom of the valley are called mogotes.
 They can be up to 300 m tall.

 Viñales is a major tourist destination offering mainly hiking and rock climbing.
-The local climbing scene has started to take off in the last few years with many new routes being discovered resulting in an increase in local tourism.
+The local climbing scene has started to take off in the early 21st century, with many new routes being discovered.
+These have stimulated an increase in local tourism.

 Geography

-The extraordinary geomorphological formations known as mogotes, which are found nowhere else in Cuba, have sometimes not only attained the dimensions of mountains, but have also taken on a variety of unusual shapes.
-The only comparable geological structures in the world are those to be found in the Malay Peninsula, Borneo, the Thai highlands, Laos, Vietnam, and in the South China Karst region, all of them are situated in Asia.
+The extraordinary geomorphological formations known as mogotes, which are found nowhere else in Cuba, have sometimes not only attained the dimensions of mountains, but formed a variety of unusual shapes.
+The only comparable geological structures in the world are those found in Southeast Asia, in the Malay Peninsula, Borneo, the Thai highlands, Laos, Vietnam, and in the South China Karst region.

-In the valley, there are other elevations, such as Alturas de Pizarras, which are formed from a variety of rocks, the oldest existing throughout the country and also in the Caribbean area.
+In the valley, elevations such as Alturas de Pizarras are formed from a variety of rocks.
+They have been dated as the oldest existing in the country and also in the Caribbean area.

 Conservation

 Many endemic plants and animals are specific to this valley.
 Flora found in the region include Pachira emarginata (syn.
 Bombax emarginatum), mountain palm (Gaussia princeps), Ekmanianthe actinophylla, and Microcycas calocoma.

 Fauna includes bee hummingbird (Mellisuga helenae, zunzún), Cuban trogon (Priotelus temnurus), Cuban tody (Todus multicolor), Cuban solitaire (Myadestes elisabeth) and Cuban grassquit (Tiaris canorus).